What is Asset Management Company (AMC) in Mutual Fund?

 Asset Management Company - AMC in Mutual Funds

 Mutual funds market capital is valued at Rs.
 37.75 Trillion as of June 2022 and has crossed 10 crore folios in May 2021.
-There are almost 40+ asset management company operating in India, with 2393 schemes managed.
+There are almost 40+ asset management companies operating in India, with 2393 schemes managed.

-What is Asset Management Company?
+What is an Asset Management Company?

-Asset Management Company or AMC is an investment firm that pools funds from individual or institutional investors and invests in various mutual fund schemes.
+An Asset Management Company or AMC is an investment firm that pools funds from individual or institutional investors and invests in various mutual fund schemes.

 These companies have a professional research team, including a fund manager, to manage a mutual fund to achieve the investment objective against the benchmark.